FREQUENTLY ASKED QUESTIONS

 Is this a database service that just searches through an online database?

-We are a professional investigation service, licensed and regulated by the State of California.
+On our team, we have licensed private investigators.
 Therefore, we just don’t run a database search and turn incomplete information over to you.
 We confirm whether the person we find is actually the person you are looking for, then we provide you with accurate information.